-Owl Labs’ recently published study takes a deeper look into the state of remote work.
+Owl Labs’ recently published study takes a more in-depth look into the state of remote work.
 If you are a new or established business looking to go down the route of hiring a virtual team, this research will show you the pros and cons of remote recruiting.

 When an organization truly opens the door to remote work, they start to think global whether they realize it or not.
 The survey which includes responses from 1,097 US-based workers found that fully-distributed companies were able to hire 33% faster, on average, than other companies.
 It means that if they are willing to hire remote employees, it will lead to a widening of the talent pool, a better fit of a candidate to the role, and a culture which anyway is more suited to today’s new ways of working.